jbencook/SparkGP/README.md

 # SparkGP
-## Using a Gaussian Process over large data to predict weather data at county centroids.
+## Using a Gaussian Process over large data to predict weather at county centroids.

 To build: